jimixxperez/PomdAPI/docs/index.md

 | **Result** | A server-side function that runs for incoming requests. | A client-side function that makes requests to a remote server, with caching and tagging built-in. |

-Key Features

-    Request Lifecycle Management
-    Handle the lifecycle of requests with minimal boilerplate—track loading states, catch errors, and refetch data as needed.

-    Cache Invalidation
-    Automatically (or manually) invalidate cache entries when you perform state-changing operations, so your application is always up to date.

-    Optimistic Updates
-    Implement patterns like "optimistic UI", where you update your local state immediately for a snappy UI, then roll back if the server update fails.

-    Expandable Architecture
-    Extend the library’s approach to new protocols or custom caching strategies if needed, thanks to well-defined interfaces and protocols in the core.

-Putting It All Together

-At a high level, you create a new Api (for instance, an HttpApi) by providing:

-    A base query configuration (e.g., endpoint URLs or default headers).
-    Optional cache configuration (like an in-memory or Memcached backend).
-    Define queries (for reads) and mutations (for writes) with decorators that specify the request details and expected response types.
-    Call these query/mutation endpoints in your code (synchronously or asynchronously), and let the library handle request logic, caching, and invalidation.

 Conclusion